dotpep/LittleLemon/README.md

-# LittleLemon Restourant
+# LittleLemon Restaurant

-This is project that provide website and system for Restourant.
+This is project that provide website and system for Restaurant.

 ## Features